 Venice is a land of islands.
 Even though you can walk anywhere, we preferred to take a water taxi (vaporetto) to Piazza San Marco, popularly known as the ‘Drawing room of Europe’ during Napolean days.
 Boat taxis take the Grand Canal and it is a beautiful ride along the canal.
 Since it was still high tide, the place was covered with wooden planks for people to walk on.
 After loafing around for a while, we decided to go for a show called Venezia, history of Venice.
 This is heavily advertised all around the square.
 But this can be missed since it is more of a comedy and the actors are not that great.

 We had our dinner and then we headed back to our hotel.
 But we got into the wrong water taxi and ended up going all the way back to the mainland and back.
 So basically we took a roundabout route to our hotel.

-In the afternoon, we went on another planned SOTC tour to 3 islands.
-The first island Murano is quite famous for its glass-making.
+In the afternoon, we went on another planned SOTC tour to 3 islands which is a popular day trip from Venice.
+The first island of Murano is quite famous for its glass-making.
 The artisan took us through different techniques to produce elegant glass sculptures.
 The 2nd island Torcello is mostly a swampland with a beautiful church right in the middle of it.
-Last Island is Burano and it is known for its colorful houses and hand-woven lace.
-Sunset from this island was marvelous.
+The last Island is Burano and it is known for its colourful houses and hand-woven lace.
+Sunset from this island was marvellous.